tiptoppress/category-posts-widget/README.md

 ## Frequently Asked Questions
 = Template, placeholder and post detail =
 Here You can control the [Post Detail parts](http://tiptoppress.com/category-posts-widget/documentation-4-8/#Post_details), which appears as part of the post item.
 All post detail will placed as placeholder.
-The text in the Template area can be a post details placeholder, plain text, HTML or HTML for SVG icons.
+The text in the Template area can be a post details placeholder, plain text, HTML or HTML for SVG font-icons.

-= Use SVG icons =
+= Use SVG font-icons =
-For SVG icon HTML we recommend the [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/), which are included as default and can be used without any icon-font including.
+For SVG font-icon HTML we recommend the [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/), which are included as default and can be used without any icon-font including.

 = How Category Posts Widget work with SiteOrigin Page Builder = Please add the widget with shortcode [catposts] inside a editor widget which is placed to a SiteOrigin Page Builder row.